 A new order

-In a feature the facts are not necessarily listed in order of importance.
-Luckily the subs should have more time to make any cuts and should be able to find the least important fact by reading the piece for themselves.
+In a feature, the facts are not necessarily listed in order of importance.
+The subs should have more time to make any cuts and should be able to find the least important fact by reading the piece for themselves.

 Features serve more than one purpose.
 They can inform in the same way as a news story but they should do more.
 They may provoke, entertain, amuse and even annoy.
 Decide what your feature is going to do and how it will do that before you start.

 - Make sure you know what you want to say.